HSC Model Complaints Handling Procedure (MCHP)

-Practice Procedure
+Practice Complaints

 Regrettably despite our best efforts there are times when Patients are unhappy with their treatment and wish to complain.
 It is important to us that our Patients have confidence in how we deal with their concerns.